gobolinux/Documentation/content/_index.md

 ### Couldn't find what you were looking for?

-GoboLinux is a very broad project, that has its roots back to almighty 2002!
+GoboLinux is a very broad project, that has its roots back to 2002!
-Thus you might find outdated or even missing documentation... but do not despair!!
+Thus you may find outdated or even missing documentation... but do not despair!!

 Our community is here to help you out.
 If you have read the documentation but